emiliobondioli/flipper/README.md

 })
 // flips ON the dot at (0,0)
 stage.set(0, 0, true);
-// flips OFF the dot at (0,0)
+// flips OFF the dot at (0,1)
 stage.set(0, 1, false);
-// send the updated buffer to the controller controller.set(stage.buffer)
+// sends the updated buffer to the controller controller.set(stage.buffer)
 ```

 ### Websocket Client/Server
 If you need to work in the browser, a simple Websocket client/server solution is provided:

 #### NodeJS middleware